 Study after study shows only one-third of the workforce is “engaged” in their current role.
 “Engaged” is defined as an employee who consistently performs at high levels.
 The engaged employee brings innovation to the company and is driven to efficiency.
 With a clear understanding and emotional commitment to his or her role, the engaged employee is enthusiastic.
 There is not only a commitment to the role, but to the organization.

-Disengaged employees make up almost 50% of the workforce.
+This report by Kennected education says that disengaged employees make up almost 50% of the workforce.
 This is the employee who simply puts in the time to collect a paycheck.
 The disengaged employee keeps his head down, does his job, and watches the clock.
 The disengaged employee hardly has any commitment to the company.
 If a better offer came along, this employee would probably take it and never look back.

 Actively disengaged employees account for 18% of the workforce.
 This employee is unhappy shares it with co-workers in words, attitudes, and actions.
 This employee can become toxic in an otherwise healthy organization by influencing and wearing down co-workers with complaint after complaint.